html5genart/html5genart.github.com/source/_posts/2011-12-10-first-steps-with-processing-js.markdown

 categories:
 ---

-I started hacking with Processing.js using the **not** recommended way, which is to use the Javascript method and skip the creation of a PDE file, as described in the [Writing Processing code with JavaScript](http://processingjs.org/learning/)
+I started hacking with Processing.js using the **not** recommended way, which is to use the Javascript method and skip the creation of a PDE file, as described in [Writing Processing code with JavaScript](http://processingjs.org/learning/)

 Moreover, I decided to make certain adjustments to make the Javascript code as readable as the Java-based Processing code (PDE file).
 In this exploration I came up with a hackish way to do a local import using `eval()` (which shouldn't be used in general).